mounikaperi/java-spring-projects/README.md

 	 - As before, the first uses a synchronized block, with the second example using the synchronized modifier.
   	 - You can use static synchronization if you need to order thread access across all instances rather than a single instance.

+Understanding the Lock Framework:

+	- A synchronized block supports only a limited set of functionality.
+ 	- For example, what if we want to check whether a lock is available and if it is not perform some other task?
+  	- Furthermore, if the lock is never available and we synchronize on it we might wait forever.
+   	- The Concurrency API includes the Lock interface, which is conceptually similar to using the synchronied keyword but with a lot more bells and whistles.
+Instead of synchronizing on any object, though we lock only on an object that imlements the Lock interface.

+Applying a ReentrantLock:

+ 	- The Lock interface is pretty easy to use.
+When you need to protect a piece of code from multithreaded processing, create an instance of Lock that all threads have access to.
+  	- Each thread then calls lock() before it enters the protected code and calls unlock() before it exits the protected code.
+   	- By contrast, the following shows two implementations, one with a synchronized block and one with a Lock instance.
+    	- While longer, the Lock solution has a number of features not available to the synchronized block

+     		// Implementation #1 with a synchronized block Object object = new Object();
+	 	synchronized(object) { // Protected code }

+   		// Implementation #2 with a lock
+     		Lock lock = new ReentrantLock();
+       		try {
+	 		lock.lock();
+    		} finally {
+      			lock.unlock();
+	 	}

+    	- These two implementations are conceptually equivalent.
+     	- The ReentrantLock class is a simple monitor that implements the Locak interface and supports mutual exclusion.
+      	- In other words, at most one thread is allowed to hold a lock at any given time.
+       	- While certainly not required, it is a good practice to use a try/finally block with Lock instances.
+	- Doing so ensures that any required locks are properly released.

+ 	- The ReentrantLock class ensures that once a thread has called lock() and obtained the lock, all other threads that call lock() will wait until the first thread calls unlock().
+Which thread gets the lock next depends on the parameters used to create the Lock object.
+  	- The ReentrantLock class includes a constructor that takes a single booean and sets a fairness parameter.
+   	- If the parameter is set to true, the lock will usually be granted to each thread in the order in which it was requested.
+    	- It is false by default when using the no-argument constructor.
+In practice, you should enable fairness only when ordering is absolutely required, as it could lead to a significant slowdown.
+     	- Besides always making sure to release a lock, you also need to be sure that you only release a lock that you have.
+      	- If you attempt to release a lock that you do not have, you will get an exception at runtime.
+       			Lock lock = new ReentrantLock();
+	  		lock.unlock(); // IllegalMonitorStateException

+Attempting to acquire a lock:

+	- While the ReentrantLock class allows you to wait for a lock, it so far suffers from the same problem as a synchronized block.
+A thread could end up waiting forever to obtain a lock.

+  	Lock Methods:

+   	void lock()					Requests lock and blocks unti lock is acquired
+    	void unlock()					Releases lock
+     	boolean tryLock()				Requests lock and returns immediately.
+Returns boolean indicating whether 							lock was successfully acquired boolean tryLock(long timeout, TimeUnit unit)	Requests lock and blocks for specified time or until lock is acquired.
+Returns boolean indicating whether lock was successfully acquired

+	- For convenience we use the method for the code public static void printHello(Lock lock) {
+   			lock.lock();
+      			System.out.println("Hello");
+	 	} finally {
+   			lock.unlock();
+      		}}

+  tryLock():

+   	- The tryLock() method will attempt to acquire a lock and immediately return a boolean result indicating whether the lock was obtained.
+Unlike the lock() method, it does not wait if another thread already holds the lock.
+It returns immediately, regardless of whether a lock is available.
+The following is the sample implementation using the tryLock() method:
+    	Lock lock = new ReentrantLock();
+     	new Thread(() -> printHello(lock)).start();
+      	if (lock.tryLock()) {
+       		try {
+	 		System.out.println("Lock obtained, entering protected code");
+    		} finally {
+      			lock.unlock();
+	 	}
+   	} else {
+    		System.out.println("Unable to acquire lock, doing something else");
+      	}
+       - When you run this code, it could produce either the if or else message, depending on the order of execution.
+       - It will always print Hello though,  as the call to lok() in printHello() will wait indefinitely for the lock to become available.
+	- Like lock(), the tryLock() method should be used with a try/finally block.
+Fortunately, you need to release the lock only if it was successfully acquired.
+For this reason, it is common to use the output of tryLock() in an if statement so that unlock() is called only when the lock is obtained.
+ 	- It is imperative that your program always checks the return value of the tryLock() method.
+  	- It tells your program whether it is safe to proceed with the operation and whether the lock needs to be released later.

+tryLock(long.TimeUnit):

+ 	- The Lock interface includes an overloaded version of tryLock(long, TimeUnit) that acts like a hybrid of lock() and tryLock().
+Like the other two methods, if a lock is available, it will immediately return with it.
+  	- If a lock is unavailable, it will wait up to the specified time limit for the lock.
+   	- The following code snippet uses the overloaded version of tryLock(long, TimeUnit) Lock lock = new ReentrantLock();
+      		new Thread(() -> printHello(lock)).start();
+		if (lock.tryLock(10, TimeUnit.SECONDS) {
+  			try {
+     				System.out.println("Lock obtained, entering protected code");
+	 		} finally {
+    				lock.unlock();
+			}
+		} else {
+  			System.out.println("Unable to acquire lock, doing something else");
+     		}
+       - The code is same as before, except this time, one of the threads waits up to 10 seconds to acquire the lock.

+Acquiring the same lock twice:

+	- The ReentrantLock class maintains a counter of the number of times a lock has been successfully granted to a thread.
+ 	- To release the loc for other threads to use, unlock() must be called the same number of times the lock was granted.
+  	- The following code snippet contains an error.
+Can you spot it?
+   		Lock lock = new ReentrantLock();
+     		if(lock.tryLock()) {
+       			try {
+	  			lock.lock();
+      				System.out.println("Lock obtained, entering protected code");
+	  		} finally {
+     				lock.unlock();
+	 		}
+    		}
+      - The thread obtains the lock twice but releases only once.
+You can verify this by spawning a new thread after this code runs thats attempts to obtain a lock.
+The following prints falsE: new Thread(() -> System.out.print(loc.tryLock())).start(); // false
+	- It is critical that you release a lock the same number of times it is acquired!
+For calls with tryLock() you need to call unlock() only if the method returned true.

+Reviewing the Lock Framework:

+	- The ReentrantLock class supports the same features as synchronized block while adding number of improvements:
+ 		- Ability to request a lock without blocking
+   		- Ability to request a lock while blocking for a specified amount of time.
+     		- A lock can be created with a fairness property in which the loc is granted to threads in the order requested.
+       	- ReentrantReadWriteLock is a really useful class.
+It includes separate locks for reading and writing data and is useful on data structures where reads are far more common than writes.
+For example, if you have thousands of threads reading data only one thread writing data, this class can help you in maximize concurrent access.

+ Orchestrating Tasks with a CyclicBarrier:

+ 	- We started the thread safety topic by discussing protecting individual variables and then moved on to blovks of code and locs.
+We complete our discussion of thread-safety by showing how to orchestrate complex tasks with many steps
+  	- The CyclicBarrier takes in its constructors a limit value, indicating the number of threads to wait for.
+   	- As each thread finishes, it cals the await() method on the cyclic barrier.
+One the specified number of threads have each called await() the barrier is released and all threads can continue.
+    	- The CyclicBarrier class allows us to perform complex, multithreaded tasks while all threads stop and wait at logical barriers.
+This solution is superior to a single-threaded solution as the individual tasks

+Reusing CyclicBarrier:

+	- After a CyclicBarrier limit is reached all threads are released, and the number of threads waiting on the CyclicBarrier goes back to zero.
+At this point, the CyclicBarrier may be used agan for a new set of waiting threads.
+ 	- For example, if our CyclicBarrier limit is 5 and we have 15 threads that call await(), the CyclicBarrier will be activated a total of three times.

+Usng Concurrent Collections: